KSAZ-TV: News operation

 Channel 10 remained at the top of the ratings for a time after becoming KTSP-TV.
 However, in the late 1980s, after KTVK poached Miller and Alvidrez, channel 10's news ratings began to decline, not helped by a series of unforced errors.
 In 1989, KTSP newscaster Shelly Jamison left the station after appearing as both a cover model and posing nude in a Playboy pictorial.
 The most publicized move, however, was the 1991 dismissal of anchor Karen Carns, who found out she had been fired 15 minutes before the evening newscast when a newspaper reporter called to get her reaction.
 In the February 1992 sweeps, KTSP-TV lost the lead at 6 p.m. in both the Arbitron and Nielsen ratings, the first time in memory that it had failed to win that timeslot.
-That year, Close retired from channel 10 after a 28-year career.
+That year, Close retired from channel 10 after a 28-year career, having stepped down from the anchor desk four years earlier.

-With the Fox switch, KSAZ-TV added 30 news staffers and increased its news output from three hours a day to seven, with the addition of the two-hour morning newscast Arizona Morning, an additional early evening newscast at 5:30 p.m., and a 9 p.m. news hour, Arizona Prime.
+With the Fox switch, KSAZ-TV added 30 news staffers and increased its news output from three hours a day to seven, with the addition of the two-hour morning newscast Arizona Morning, an additional early evening newscast at 5:30 pm, and a 9 p.m. news hour, Arizona Prime.
 A simulcast of KTAR talk show McMahon Live with Pat McMahon was also added in late mornings.
 However, the switch proved to be very messy for the newsroom.
 Close, who said he felt "betrayed" by the affiliation switch, predicted that the station would lose its standing in local news.
 Ratings for KSAZ-TV's other newscasts declined after the switch, prompting morale to fall.
 Arizona Morning was retooled just months after its debut, and Heidi Foglesong—the former KTVK anchor who was the show's centerpiece—left after just over a year.
 The McMahon program was dropped in January 1996.